 - Explore the many beautiful churches, especially the “New Cathedral” with its beautiful blue domes.

-- Celebrations and parades, especially the Christmas parade in Cuenca.
-Christmas is especially beautiful in Cuenca.
+- Celebrations and parades, especially the beautiful Christmas parade in Cuenca.
+Christmas is an especially good time to visit.

 There are many reasons to retire in Cuenca, Ecuador.
 I hope you found some in this article.
 Visit soon and if you’re retired, stay for 3 months as we did and get to know this special place.